virtualmin/virtualmin-install/README.md

 Currently, well-supported systems in the stable installer are:

   - CentOS/RHEL/Scientific 6 and 7
-  - Debian 7 and 8
+  - Debian 7, 8, and 9
   - Ubuntu 14.04 LTS, and 16.04 LTS

-The Virtualmin 6 pre-release only supports CentOS 7, Debian 8, and Ubuntu 16.04 (for the time being; older versions will be available in a few days).
+We strongly recommend you use the latest version of your preferred supported distribution.
+The latest release gets the most active testing and bug fixing.

 Previously working, but probably moderately broken now (and missing repository support at software.virtualmin.com) includes SuSE and FreeBSD.

 # How to run it